Paleobotany: Overview of the paleobotanical record

-Widespread coal swamp deposits across North America and Europe during the Carboniferous Period contain a wealth of fossils containing arborescent lycopods up to 30 meters tall, abundant seed plants, such as conifers and seed ferns, and countless smaller, herbaceous plants.
+Widespread coal swamp deposits across North America and Europe during the Carboniferous Period contain a wealth of fossils containing arborescent lycopods up to 30 m tall, abundant seed plants, such as conifers and seed ferns, and countless smaller, herbaceous plants.

-Angiosperms (flowering plants) evolved during the Mesozoic, and flowering plant pollen and leaves first appear during the Early Cretaceous, approximately 130 million years ago.
+Angiosperms (flowering plants) evolved during the Mesozoic, and flowering plant pollen and leaves first appeared during the Early Cretaceous, approximately 130 million years ago.

 Plant fossils

 A plant fossil is any preserved part of a plant that has long since died.
 Such fossils may be prehistoric impressions that are many millions of years old, or bits of charcoal that are only a few hundred years old.
 Prehistoric plants are various groups of plants that lived before recorded history (before about 3500 BC).

 Preservation of plant fossils

 Plant fossils can be preserved in a variety of ways, each of which can give different types of information about the original parent plant.
-These modes of preservation are discussed in the general pages on fossils but may be summarised in a palaeobotanical context as follows.
+These modes of preservation may be summarised in a paleobotanical context as follows.